Cirrus CI is free for Open Source projects. For private projects Cirrus CI has couple of options depending on your needs:

 5 + 1 = 6 seats you need to purchase Cirrus CI plan for.

 Sometimes configuring your own compute services isn't worth it.
-It takes time and effort to configure and maintain them.
+It takes time and effort to maintain them.
 For such cases there is a way to use the same community clusters that the Open Source community is enjoying.
 Use compute credits with your private or public repositories of any scale.

 1 compute credit can be bought for 1 US dollar.
 Here is how much 1000 minutes of CPU time will cost for different platforms: